Haufe-Lexware/haufe.no-frills-transformation/README.md

 | ------ | --------------- |
 | `delim`  | Delimiter character; defaults to `','`.
 Other normal option is `';'` |
 | `encoding` | Defines the output encoding of the CSV; defaults to `UTF-8` |

+##### Salesforce SOQL reader configuration

+More information to come; but I think I need to split up the documentation, this is getting to large and difficult to read.

 ### <a name="lookupTag"></a>Lookup map definitions